 Kommers says that it was his early interest in both constitutional studies and German politics that prompted him to compare American and German constitutional case law.
 He credits Notre Dame with stimulating this interest when, in 1968, the Western European Studies Program helped to finance the year he spent as a research guest in Germany’s Federal Constitutional Court.

-“Our Constitution is really one of liberty: we place an emphasis on liberty, and particularly free speech,” he says.
+“Our Constitution is really one of liberty: we place an emphasis on liberty, and particularly free speech,” he said.
 “In Germany, it’s very different; theirs is a constitution of dignity.
 The very first article of the constitution says that human dignity shall be inviolable; to respect and protect it will be the duty of all state authorities.”

 Today, Kommers is working on his next book, Germany’s Constitutional Odyssey.